KenKundert/sshdeploy/README.rst

 Servers
 -------
-The servers key would contain a dictionary where its keys would be the SSH name of the servers that should receive the key.
-The value of the servers key is also a dictionary that may be empty or may contain the following keys:
-'description', 'send', 'restrictions'.
+The servers key contains a dictionary where its keys would be the SSH name of the servers that should receive the key.
+The value of the servers key is also a dictionary that may be empty or may contain the following keys: 'description', 'send', 'restrictions'.

 Description
 '''''''''''